Plant-robot hybrid out of MIT can make its own way to sunny spots

 "The weak signals are then amplified and sent to the robot, making it move in respective directions," the MIT Media Lab blog explains.

 The signals are routed to a wheeled robot base that holds the plant.
-The wheels then move the plant to a spot with better light to help ensure its survival.
+The base then moves the plant to a spot with better light to help ensure its survival.

 This new kind of cyborg botany has interesting potential.